Which of the following statements is true regarding the functiona... | Channels for Pearson+

 1

-Identify the structure of cocaine: Cocaine is a tropane alkaloid with a complex structure that includes several functional groups.

-Review the functional groups in organic chemistry: Common functional groups include alcohols, aldehydes, ketones, carboxylic acids, thiols, ethers, esters, and amines.

-Analyze the structure of cocaine for the presence of an ester group: An ester group is characterized by the presence of a carbonyl group (C=O) adjacent to an ether linkage (O-C).
+Understand the structure of a carboxylic acid.
+A carboxylic acid is characterized by the presence of a carboxyl group, which is composed of a carbonyl group (C=O) bonded to a hydroxyl group (OH).

-Analyze the structure of cocaine for the presence of an amine group: An amine group contains a nitrogen atom bonded to one or more alkyl or aryl groups.

-Compare the identified functional groups in cocaine with the options provided: Confirm that cocaine contains an ester and an amine, which matches the correct answer provided.

 Watch next